 Consider which communication channels are trustworthy to your audience

 Think twice before choosing “the right channels” for low-income and racially diverse groups.
 According to Goodyear, these populations generally afford greater trust to non-governmental organizations and local emergency aid groups over politicians and elected government officials.

-Sarah Cowan, an Emergency Preparedness Intern and master’s student of Disaster and Emergency Management at York University, advises making yourself available and connecting with a diverse range of religious and community leaders.
+Sarah Cowan, an Emergency Preparedness Intern and master’s student of Disaster and Emergency Management at York University, advises making yourself available and connecting with religious leaders and community leaders of various ethnic backgrounds.